suresh-gandhi/Problem-Solving/Linked Lists/Delete Node in Linked list.md

 #### Note:
 - It is assumed that the given node is not the tail of any linked list.
-- We also need to free the memory for the next node in some languages such as C++.
+- We also need to free the memory for the next node in some languages such as C++, but not in Java as it is automatically done by the garbage collector.

 ## C++ Implementation